osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 Workflow
 ++++++++

 The objects in What's Fresh sometimes depend on other objects.
-For example, Vendors need Products, so you can't add a new Vendor without adding Products first.
 We recommend the following work flows to add different objects:

 **Products**

 1. Determine what Preparations are available for this Product (smoked, dried, fresh, etc).
-2. Create the Preparation objects if they don't already exist.
+2. Create the Preparation objects if they don't already exist, you can directly create the desired preparation within the product form itself.
 3. If there is an Image for this Product, create an Image object (be sure to give the image a unique and descriptive name).
 4. If this Product has a Story, make sure that Story exists (for instance, the Salmon story will probably be shared by all varieties of Salmon).
 5. Create the Product object, selecting the correct Story and Image, and add each applicable preparation.